What to eat the night before a long run?

 - Oats

-We all have different dietary needs depending on our weight, metabolism, and specific training.
+We all have different dietary needs depending on body weight, metabolism, dietary needs and restrictions, and specific training.

-Seeing a sports nutritionist can aid in calculating how many portions of carbohydrates, protein, and fat to include in your day-to-day diet and pre long run and race carb loading meals.
+Seeing a sports nutritionist can help you calculate how many portions of carbohydrates, protein, and fat to include in your day-to-day diet and pre-training run and race carb-loading meals.

-This is why I have not included specific portion sizes in the recipe ideas below.
+I have not included specific portion sizes in the recipe ideas below for this same reason.
 It is still important to calculate how much of each meal you will need to eat to be prepared.

 #1: Giada’s Lemon Pasta

-This is my personal all-time favorite meal that I always eat before a race and quite often on nights before a long run.
-It is high-carb, low-protein and low-dairy, making it easy to digest and absolutely delicious.
+This is my all-time favorite meal I always eat before a race and often on nights before a long run.
+It is high-carb, low-protein, and low-dairy, making it easy to digest and absolutely delicious.

 Of course, you can switch out the lemony sauce for a tomato-based sauce as well.
 However, I would shy away from cream-based sauces as too much dairy may harm your tummy.